 If you’re a comptroller, you may work with one or more controllers as they evaluate financial spreadsheets, but you'll be above them in the company heirarchy.
 No matter how busy you are, you have to stay up-to-date on the company’s budgeting process.
 You'll be ensuring that the company operates within its budget.
 If the company has gone public with shareholders, you’ll spend much of your time communicating with these individuals.

 You’ll have to understand the principles of accounting and business.
 For these responsibilities, the backing of a master’s in accounting or a master’s in business administration gives your advice and opinions much more weight.
 No matter your college degree, you'll likely want to spend time on continuing education courses to maintain certifications and to continue to learn soft skills.
 While math skills will come in handy in getting this far, you'll also need leadership skills and decision making ability, in addition to communication to continue succeeding and earn improved compensation for the work you do.

 Typical Functions of a Comptroller

 As a manager, you supervise the accountants as they prepare financial statements.
 In supervising the production of these documents, you also go through the balance sheets, looking for areas in which the company can save precious funds.
-If you notice that a department’s expenses in a particular category are different from other departments, you may look a little more deeply, checking for what is being bought in higher numbers.
+If you notice that a department’s expenses in a particular category are different from other departments, you may look a little more deeply, checking for what is being bought in higher numbers and why.

 Once you know where the money is going, you may intervene, helping the management in that department to identify areas where they can save money.